rhimmelbauer/django-barter/README.md

 The install process
 1) Add the app to your project
 2) Create your Product model that inherits from the ProductModelBase base class.
-3) Change the settings.py value for VENDOR_PRODUCT_MODEL to point to your model
+3) Change the settings.py value for BARTER_PRODUCT_MODEL to point to your model
 4) Make migrations
 5) Migrate